 3. Visit the National Civil War Centre

 To really get under the skin of what went on during the Civil War, pay a visit to the National Civil War Centre on Appleton Gate.
-The museum reopened again with new safety measures after Covid-19 closures, including a socially distanced one-way route.
-It costs £8 to enter (£7 for concessions / £4 for children), with 30% discount for English Heritage members, and is open Wednesdays to Saturdays from 10am to 4pm.
+The museum costs £8 to enter (£7 for concessions / £4 for children), with 30% discount for English Heritage members, and is open Wednesdays to Saturdays from 10am to 4pm.

 Inside the museum you will learn the drama and impact of the devastating conflict that tore Britain apart from 1642 to 1651, through memorabilia exhibitions and HD cinema displays.
 With a special spotlight on Newark, you will also find insights into life during the three sieges the town suffered during the period.

 4. Check out the Town Hall Museum and Art Gallery

 Newark’s Town Hall is one of the most recognisable on the perimeter of the market square.
 Originally built in 1776, it is now a Grade I listed building, and for the last two decades part of its interior has been opened up as a museum and art gallery.

 The displays inside the museum feature artefacts of the town’s civic history, while the galleries combine a mixture of historic paintings and temporary exhibitions by local artists and community groups.